axelvaldez/radical-companies/_posts/Posts/2022-11/2022-11-14-the-revised-radical-foundation.markdown

  <p>I have a minimalist bent and would have preferred to have three rather than six things to remember.
 Any more than three things, I forget.</p>

 <h1>Meaning & Belonging</h1>
- <p>I am not sure about these and whether one of them is implied by the other.</p>
- <p>Belonging is key because Meaning is something we get primarily from “the others” in my community.</p>
- <p>If I make a spear to fish, it becomes significant to myself next time I am hungry and I eat the fish that I caught with my spear.
+ <p>I am not sure about these and whether one of them is implied by the other.
+Belonging is key because Meaning is something we get primarily from “the others” in my community.
+If I make a spear to fish, it becomes significant to myself next time I am hungry and I eat the fish that I caught with my spear.
 But when I see <em>somebody else</em> make a spear like mine to fish, that is when my expression becomes a contribution!</p>
  <p>The individual, too, is <em>central</em> to the <span claa="_paradigm">RADICAL</span> model.
 In fact, an individual can belong to many communities at the same time and each will react to my individual’s expression differently, from “uh?” to “CONTRIBUTION!”</p>
- <p>I now think that more basic that Meaning and Belonging is People.
+ <p>I now think that more basic than Meaning and Belonging is People.
 People as individuals and People in communities.</p>

 <h1>Decentralization & Transparency</h1>
  <p>I now believe that Transparency is redundant.
 At the completely decentralized end, there will be nobody in charge of keeping secrets and everything will be 100% transparent.
 On the way there people may consider keeping some things secret, but that person would be a boss (<em>i.e.</em>, even if “elected”).</p>